sahilatahar/Video-Player/README.md

 ---

-We hope you enjoy using the Video-Player React Project for your video playback needs.
+We hope you enjoy using the Video-Player for your video playback needs.
 If you have any questions or feedback, please don't hesitate to reach out.

 Happy video watching! 🎥🍿